 Download a free trial of the new Acrobat.

-This video explains how to use SharePoint with Acrobat X.
+This video explains how the integration in Acrobat X with Microsoft SharePoint 2007 and 2010 enables you to work better using SharePoint with Acrobat X.

 Ali Hanyaloglu October 15, 2010

 Allow me to introduce you to one of the exciting new capabilities of Acrobat X - a very nice integration with Microsoft SharePoint 2007 and 2010 that makes it much easier to work with PDF files stored in document libraries.In the past, if I wanted to work with PDF files that were being stored and managed in a SharePoint document library, I would have had to manually check-out, download, upload and check-in those files.Now with Acrobat X, I can open the PDF file directly by, say, clicking on its name here in my browser.

 Not only will the file open in Acrobat X, but Acrobat X will also ask me if I wish to check and open that file out too.That way, if others try to access the PDF file from their browser, they will see that it's been checked out to me.Back in Acrobat here, I see this file is almost ready for publication, but I have noticed a small typo that will need to be fixed, so I will use the Edit Document Text tool from the Content panel of the Tools pane.